-• Last chance for Lab1 checkoffs 5:00-6:30 today

-- Don't forget to answer the lab questions on Canvas - You and your partner can work on them together, but submit separately - Lab2 tomorrow!
+- Last chance for Lab1 checkoffs 5:30-7:00 today - Looks like ~4 groups to go, so it shouldn't be too bad - Don't forget to answer the lab questions on Canvas - You and your partner can work on them together, but submit separately - Lab2 tomorrow!
+Virtual Timer Lab

-- Project proposals due on Tuesday! - Be sure to find a group
+- Project proposals due on Thursday! - Be sure to find a group.
+Fill out the survey if you want to find someone!